zackchase/mxnet-the-straight-dope/README.md

 ## Authors
 This evolving creature is a collaborative effort.
-Some amount of credit (and blame) can be shared by:
+So far, some amount of credit (and blame) can be shared by:
 * Zachary C. Lipton ([@zackchase](https://github.com/zackchase))
 * Mu Li ([@mli](https://github.com/mli))
 * Alex Smola ([@smolix](https://github.com/smolix))